OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ---
 title: PyPI
 sidebar_position: 4
-description: This section guides you a long to install the OpenBB Terminal via Python.
-This installation type supports both Windows and Unix systems (Linux + MacOS).
+description: This section provides steps to install the OpenBB Terminal and SDK from PyPI.
+This installation type supports Windows, macOS and Linux systems.
 keywords:
   [
     installation,